solana-developers/solana-cookbook/docs/references/basic-transactions.md

 </SolanaCodeGroup>

-## How to change compute budget for a transaction
+## How to change compute budget, fee, &amp; priority for a transaction
+Transaction (TX) priority is transaction fee divided by compute units (CU), e.g. fee/CU.
+By default the compute budget is 1.4M CU and the Base Fee is 5,000 Lamports.
+A microLamport is 0.000001 Lamports.

-Compute budget for a single transaction can be changed by adding an instruction call to the Compute Budget Program.
-By default the compute budget is set the product of 200k compute units * number of instructions, with a max of 1.4M compute units.
+The total compute budget or fee for a single TX can be changed by adding instructions from the ComputeBudgetProgram.

-The less compute you use, the less the transaction costs.
+Use `ComputeBudgetProgram.setComputeUnitLimit({ units: number })` to set the new compute budget.
+The value provided will replace the default value.
+Transactions should request the minimum amount of CU required for execution to maximize throughput, minimize fees, or increase priority.

+Pro Tip: You can increase the priority (fee/CU) of small TXs by reducing the CU budget without adding an extra fee.

+`ComputeBudgetProgram.setComputeUnitPrice({ microLamports: number })`
+will increase the transaction fee above the base fee (5,000 Lamports).
+The value provided in microLamports will be multiplied by the CU budget to determine the Prioritization Fee in Lamports.
+For example, if your CU budget is 1M CU, and you add 1 microLamport/CU, the Prioritization Fee will be 1 Lamport (1M * 0.000001).
+The total fee will then be 5001 Lamports.

-**Note**: To change the compute budget for a transaction, you must make the one of the first three instructions of the transaction the instruction that sets the budget.
+**Note**: You must include the ComputeBudgetProgram instructions in the first three instructions of the transaction.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>